0xTranqui/ZoraNFTCreatorProxy-Hardhat/README.md

-# Interacting with the ZoraNFTCreatorProxy
+# Interacting with the ZoraNFTCreatorProxy using Hardhat

-- NOTE: This is an unofficial guide and not affilitated with Zora in anyway \*
+NOTE: This is an unofficial guide and not affilitated with Zora in anyway

 This project provides the bare bones infrastructure needed to interact with the ZoraNFTCreatorProxy contract on both [rinkeby](https://rinkeby.etherscan.io/address/0x2d2acD205bd6d9D0B3E79990e093768375AD3a30) and [mainnet](https://etherscan.io/address/0xF74B146ce44CC162b601deC3BE331784DB111DC1)